dkt101/dkt101/_pages/about.md

 I spent years learning about transportation data of all kinds - You can get the benefits, for free!

-_Mission: Empower transportation advocacy in Batlimore's underserved communities._
+_Mission: Many places in Maryland have an active base of transportation advocates and rich sources of data.
+My mission is to empower transportation advocacy in Maryland's underserved communities by making similar information available to them._

 How to Use this Site
 ======